 The arts program at St. Joseph’s really encompasses the concept that the arts are powerful forms of expression that recognise, value, and contribute to the unique bicultural and multicultural character of Aotearoa New Zealand.
 We understand the need for students to be able to express themselves in a variety of different ways which can include movement, sound, and image.

-The Arts programs at St. Joseph’s directly aligns with NZ Math curriculum and learning area structure, with some variations in implementation.
+The Arts programs at St. Joseph’s directly aligns with the NZ Math curriculum and learning area structure, with some variations in implementation.

 “The arts learning area comprises four disciplines: dance, drama, music – sound arts, and visual arts.
 Within each, students develop literacies as they build on skills, knowledge, attitudes, and understandings at each of the eight levels of the curriculum.
 Through arts practices and the use of traditional and new technologies, students’ artistic ideas are generated and refined through cycles of action and reflection.